Policies

 Policy Application

-The Policy applies to all career college adult learners of Montessori Teachers College.
+The Policy applies to all career college adult learners and employees of Montessori Teachers College.

 The Scope

-The Policy applies to complaints of sexual violence that have occurred on Montessori Teachers College campus or at one of our events and involve our adult learners.
+The Policy applies to complaints of sexual violence that occur on Montessori Teachers College campus or at one of our events and involve our adult learners and/or employees.

-To that end Montessori Teachers College will provide a copy of the policy to our adult learners, and educate them together with our career college management, employees and contractors about this Policy and how to identify situations that involve, or could progress into sexual violence against our adult learners and how to reduce it.
+To that end Montessori Teachers College will provide a copy of the policy to our adult learners and employees, and educate them together with our career college management, faculty and contractors about this Policy and how to identify situations that involve, or could progress into sexual violence against our adult learners and how to reduce it.

-Where a complaint has been made, under this Policy, of sexual violence Montessori Teachers College will take all reasonable steps to investigate it, including as follows:
+Where a complaint has been made, under this Policy, of sexual violence and sexual misconduct, Montessori Teachers College will take all reasonable steps to investigate it, including:

-Adult learners, faculty and staff of Montessori Teachers College will take all reasonable steps to prevent sexual violence involving our adult learners on our career college campus or events by reporting immediately to the Montessori Teachers College Board of Directors if our adult learners have been subject to, or they have witnessed or have knowledge of sexual violence involving our adult learners, or have reason to believe that sexual violence has occurred or may occur which involves our adult learners.
+Adult learners, faculty and employees of Montessori Teachers College will take all reasonable steps to prevent sexual violence and misconduct involving adult learners and employees on our career college campus or events by reporting immediately to the Montessori Teachers College Board of Directors if an adult learner or employee has been subject to, or has witnessed or has knowledge of sexual violence or misconduct involving adult learners or employees, or have reason to believe that sexual violence or misconduct has occurred or may occur which involves our adult learners or employees.

 Subject to paragraph 7 below, to the extent it is possible, Montessori Teachers College Board of Directors will attempt to keep all information disclosed confidential except in those circumstances it believes an individual is at imminent risk of self-harm, or of harming another, or there are reasonable grounds to believe that others on our campus or the broader community are at risk.